 Make them dinner

 A good friend of mine has some severe food allergies that make it harder for her to eat in the dining hall.
 My friends and I wanted to make her a special “gourmet” meal that she could eat, so we found allergy-friendly recipes and got to work.
 We also decorated our dorm kitchen to be extra cozy and feel a little celebratory.
 She was truly touched!
+This is a unique way to make your friends happy.

 Making dinner for your friends is a really sweet and thoughtful way to make them feel special, especially in college when dining options can feel a little stifling.
 Get together with some other friends and cook to treat one person!
 It will help minimize costs, and you’ll have more fun in the kitchen.